 – Start the update and reset sub-menu and execute entry 5

-After this procedure and the succesful update, the bug is fixed.
-We will update the image in the next days.
+After this procedure and the successful update, the bug is fixed.
 The current image is updated.
 BUG FIXED✔︎

 - BUG: This affects only Bridge Relay operators: due to a bug in the main menu script, every second time when the main menu was started, the OBFS4 and ORPort was blocked, which set the Bridge Relay offline.
 You can fix these bug by updating the TorBox menu (update and reset sub-menu entry 5).
 The current image is updated.
 BUG FIXED✔︎